 - Stay calm as panicking may cause your pet to become agitated.

 - Respond as much as possible.

-- Place your dog in their crate carefully.
+- Place your furry friend in their crate carefully.

-- Drive safely to the veterinarian or emergency pet hospital.
+- Drive safely to the vet clinic or emergency pet hospital.

 - Discover more Papaya-approved dog parenthood tips.